n8n-io/n8n-docs/docs/integrations/builtin/credentials/salesforce.md

 Cloud and hosted users will need to select your **Environment Type**.
 Choose between **Production** and **Sandbox**.

-If you're [self-hosting](/hosting) n8n, you'll need to configure OAuth2 from scratch.
+If you're [self-hosting](/hosting) n8n, you'll need to configure OAuth2 from scratch by creating a connected app:

 1. In n8n, select the **Environment Type** for your connection.
 Choose the option that best describes your environment from **Production** or **Sandbox**.
 2. Enter your Salesforce **Username**.